harawata/ibatis-apache-svn/java/mapper/mapper2/tools/abator/core/doc/README.txt

    There is an inheritance relationship between these classes as appropriate.

-2. iBATIS Compatible SQL Map XML Files.  iBATIS generates SQL for simple CRUD functions on each table in a configuration.
+2. iBATIS Compatible SQL Map XML Files.
+Abator generates SQL for simple CRUD functions on each table in a configuration.
 The generated SQL statements include: